bruvellu/terebratalia-wnts/wnt.md

 Transient mesodermal domains also appear in the mantle lobe of the early larva.
 Except for dorsal patches on the apical lobe, the expression of *sfrp1/2/5* fades in the late larva stage (@fig:fzdantag and @fig:s-antagonists).

-DKK is a secreted glycoprotein containing two cystein-rich domains that antagonizes Wnt signaling by inhibiting *lrp5/6* co-receptors [@Niehrs2006-kf; @Cruciat2013-zs].
+Dkk is a secreted glycoprotein containing two cystein-rich domains that antagonizes Wnt signaling by inhibiting *lrp5/6* co-receptors [@Niehrs2006-kf; @Cruciat2013-zs].
 These proteins are generally divided into two subfamilies, *dkk1/2/4* and *dkk3* [@Niehrs2006-kf].
-In *T. transversa*, however, we identified a single *dkk* ortholog that groups with a previously unidentified *dkk* subfamily, named hereafter *dkk5* (@fig:dkk-tree).
+In *T. transversa*, however, we identified a single *dkk* ortholog that groups with a previously unidentified Dkk subfamily, named hereafter *dkk5* (@fig:dkk-tree).
+Our phylogenetic analysis reveals that non-vertebrate deuterostomes, such as hemichordates and cephalochordates, have orthologs for *dkk1/2/4*, *dkk3*, and *dkk5*, suggesting this was the ancestral Dkk repertoire of bilaterians, and that *dkk1/2/4* and *dkk5* were subsequently lost in protostomes and vertebrates, respectively (@fig:dkk-tree).
 The expression of *dkk5* in *T. transversa* is upregulated in the late blastula and downregulated in the juvenile (@fig:profiling).
 It localizes to an apical ectodermal domain similar to the expression of *sfrp1/2/5*, but the *dkk5* domain is narrower and does not extend completely to the dorsal side (@fig:fzdantag and @fig:s-antagonists).

-WIF is another protein that inhibits Wnt activity by direct binding to Wnt proteins [@Hsieh1999-rt].
+Wif is another protein that inhibits Wnt activity by direct binding to Wnt proteins [@Hsieh1999-rt].
 The protein has five EGF repeats and a typical *wif* domain which is shared with RYK receptor tyrosine kinases [@Hsieh1999-rt; @Cruciat2013-zs].
 In *T. transversa* we identified one *wif* gene ortholog (@fig:wif-tree).
 The expression levels are relatively low and somewhat stable throughout development, with a peak in the late gastrula (@fig:profiling).
 Unlike *sfrp1/2/5* and *dkk5*, *wif* is mainly expressed in mesodermal tissues throughout the analyzed developmental stages (@fig:fzdantag and @fig:s-antagonists).

-## Planar cell polarity components are expressed during axial elongation
+## Planar cell polarity pathway components are expressed during axial elongation

 <!--TODO: Write better heading title-->

 Proper regulation of planar cell polarity (PCP) is crucial to guide morphogenetic processes, such as convergent extension, and to orient the formation of structures during development [@Simons2008-cj; @Gao2012-fh].
 Thus, we identified and analyzed the expression of the core components of the PCP pathway in *T. transversa*, namely *dishevelled* (*dsh*, also known as *dvl*), *diego* (*dgo*, also known as *ankrd6* or *diversin*), *prickle* (*pk*), *flamingo* (*fmi*, also known as *stan* or *celsr*), *strabismus* (*stbm*, also known as *vang* or *vangl*), as well as the downstream transducer *c-jun n-terminal kinase* (*jnk*).

-DSH is a central regulator of the cell fate and the cell polarity Wnt pathways [@Wallingford2005-xp].
+Dsh is a central regulator of the cell fate and the cell polarity Wnt pathways [@Wallingford2005-xp].
 The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain [@Gao2010-wj].
 In *T. transversa*, we identified a single copy of *dsh* (@fig:dsh-tree) which is highly-expressed in every developmental stage (@fig:s-profiling).
 *dsh* transcripts localize to a narrow apical domain in the ectoderm, and to the adjacent anterior mesoderm (@fig:polarity).